oncody/civ-board-game-2010/README.md

 fortification marker placed on it.

 ### Movement Phase
+* Starting travel speed for army and scout figures is 2
+* Starting stacking limit for army and scout figures is 2
 * Turn phase 4
 * One at a time
 Move each of their figures (armies and scouts) up to a number of squares equal to the player’s travel speed.